noahnumba9/FantasyFootballProjections/README.md

 I analyzed the array obejct returned from the API & and targeted certain index's for each grouping of teams.

-I displayed the teams that finished top five point projections heading into next season using Chart.js
+I displayed the teams that finished top five in point projections heading into next season using Chart.js

 ## Installation